amyoccodingwaves/amyoccodingwaves.github.io/index.md

 </html>
 ```

-If you wish to learn more about HTML, check out https://www.w3schools.com/html/default.asp
+If you wish to learn more about HTML, check out https://www.w3schools.com/html

 ## CSS

 CSS (Cascading Style Sheets) is the language used to style the appearance of web pages.
 While HTML is used to describe the structure and content of a web page, CSS is used to control it's visual presentation.

+The CSS is really a place where you can make the look and feel of the app your own.
+Feeling eager?
+After the workshop play around with this file. https://www.w3schools.com/css/ offers lots of great resources to learn more about CSS.
+We will be only introducing this during the workshop.

 ### body